Robo3D/User-Manuals/docs/source/ios-app/index.rst

    :alt: Get Profile
    :align: center

-Once these profiles are added, you will be taken to the dashboard screen and you should see your new printer ready to go on the dashboard.
+Once these profiles are added, you will be taken to the dashboard screen and you should see your new printer ready to go.

 .. image:: images/dashboard.png
    :alt: Dashboard